Under the PRC legal system, advertising on medicines is subject to the following regulations:

 In particular, because doctors in China must be employed by hospitals and cannot practice outside the hospital settings, their personal activities are more closely managed by the hospitals.
 Their activities in relation to gifts, hospitality, congresses and related payments described in this section will likely require the hospital’s prior consent.

-On the other hand, healthcare institutions that receive donations are subject to disclosure requirements.
-Under the Measures for Administering the Receipt of Non-Profit Donations (for Trial Implementation), the recipient institution must establish a publication system for donation information and must publish donation receipt information to the society in an authentic, accurate, timely and complete manner via their web portals or local major news media.
+Healthcare institutions that receive donations are subject to disclosure requirements.
+Under the Administrative Measures for the Receipt of Public Welfare Donations, the recipient institution must establish a publication system for donation information and must publish donation receipt information to the society in an authentic, accurate, timely and complete manner via their web portals or local major news media.

 There are no explicit legal transparency requirements for foreign companies, although certain self-regulatory codes, such as the RDPAC Code, impose disclosure requirements on its member companies.
 As self-regulatory codes are contractual in nature, whether a company is subject to these requirements depends on whether the company undertakes to enter into the contractual arrangement as one of its members.
 If a company undertakes to be bound by certain self-regulatory codes, it will be subject to the same transparency requirements regardless of whether the company is domestic or foreign and regardless of whether its products are already on the market.